Focus on What’s Important, Not Just What’s Urgent

 We are often deadline-driven and as such focus on completing the shortest deadline tasks.
 In business, the problem with this is we often focus on less important deadlines (urgent) but don’t accomplish the important tasks that will make the biggest impact and net us the biggest reward.

 It’s natural to want to get deadline-driven tasks squared away and off your to-do list.
 It feels good to reduce the items on the list.
-A paradox many business owners face is that the most really meaningful tasks are less likely to have deadlines than tasks that are relatively unimportant.
+A paradox many business owners face is that the most meaningful tasks are less likely to have deadlines than tasks that are relatively unimportant.

-Some important priorities might you have are:
+Some important priorities you might have are:

 - Improving vital skills (taking a course, developing a better technique)

-- Better training employees
+- Better training for employees

 - Enacting and reinforcing company values